qingyou97/val_edge_map/README.md

-But this only proves that dexined's results differ from the ground truth, it doesn't necessarily mean the detection results are bad.
+Although the metrics indicate lower values, I have noticed that the details in the detection results are more pronounced, and the noise is minimal.
+Moreover, the model has never been trained on these datasets, yet it demonstrates excellent generalization.